Azure-Samples/active-directory-verifiable-credentials-dotnet/3-asp-net-core-api-b2c/README.md

 and use [Managed Identity](https://learn.microsoft.com/azure/app-service/overview-managed-identity) for authenticating and acquiring an access token to call Verified ID.
 You don't need to do an app registration in Entra ID.

+### Azure AD B2C tenant

+You need a B2C tenant besides the above Entra ID tenant.
+[Create an Azure AD B2C tenant](https://learn.microsoft.com/en-us/azure/active-directory-b2c/tutorial-create-tenant) if you don't have one already.

 ### Deploy the B2C Custom Policies

 Follow the instructions [here](B2C/README.md#setup) for how setup Azure AD B2C and Custom Policies.
+The policies were developed using `SociualAndLocalAccounts` as base policy.
+Please see below if you are using the `SociualAndLocalAccountsMFA` base policy.

-### Deploy the app
+### Register the B2C app in the B2C tenant

 1. Register an app in the B2C tenant as documented [here](https://learn.microsoft.com/azure/active-directory-b2c/tutorial-register-applications)

+### Deploy the app to Azure App Services

-1. Deploy the sample application to Azure App Services by clicking on the `Deploy to Azure` button above.
+1. Deploy this sample application to Azure App Services by clicking on the `Deploy to Azure` button above.
 1. Enter all the parameters when asked.
 1. Run the powershell script below to grant the Entra ID app the permissions required by Verified ID.
 1. Update the Redirect URI in the B2C app registration to allow your deployed App Services app.
 Should be a value like `https://your-app-name.azurewebsites.net/signin-oidc`.